 Bridal Shower Greeting

-Someone, often the hostess, should be designated to greet guests as they arrive – some people may not know many of the other guests, or even any of them.
+Designate someone to greet guests as they arrive (it’s often the hostess) – some people may not know many of the other guests, or even any of them.
 If the hostess doesn’t know most of the invited guests, she can “team greet” with a family member, business associate, or other guest who is likely to know the people that the hostess does not.
 Things the greeter(s) should tell guests as they arrive include:

 - Where to put their coats/personal belongings